Best Foot Forward

 “Yeah, I guess.”
 The Slayer’s interest was visibly dwindling, or perhaps the combination of Georgia heat and advancing pregnancy was making her moody.
 Then she looked back to Margot and asked, “So what do they call Xander?”

 He was sitting at the third side of the table, to Margot’s left and the Slayer’s right, and his head came up in sudden attention.
 Though he said nothing, there was a tautness in the way he sat that puzzled Margot.
 “There’s no single title for him,” she explained.
 “He was so, so in the middle of everything, for so long, his name itself carried more cachet than any official nickname could have.”
 She pondered a moment.
-“Although, a few times I’ve heard him referred to as —” The tension in Xander, and even in the Slayer, spiked so sharply that Margot almost faltered, but she forged on: “— the Heart.”
+“Although, a few times I’ve heard him referred to as —” The tension in Xander, and even in the Slayer, spiked so sharply that Margot almost faltered, but she forged on: “— the One Who Sees.”

 The tautness faded as inexplicably as it had appeared, in both of them.
 Relaxing, the Slayer looked to Xander and observed, “There are worse names to be known by.”